codersasha/SPODS/README.md

 With SPODS, there is finally an alternative.
 SPODS is a simple, lightweight, easy to use alternative to heavy serialisation libraries.
 SPODS also provides a great way to access generic Python objects.

+And now, SPODS even gives you a _free_ JSON interface to your DB through a CGI script.

 ## Getting started

 First, copy spods.py to the directory you want to use it in.